howardhamilton1/cse15l-lab-reports/LabReport4.md

 Keys pressed: g, i, t, < spacebar >, a, d, d, < spacebar >, L, i, s, t, E, x, a, m, p, l, e, s, ., j, a, v, a, < enter >, g, i, t, < spacebar >, c, o, m, m, i, t, < spacebar >, -, m, < spacebar >, ", a, d, d, e, d, < spacebar >, c, h, a, n, g, e, s, ", < enter >, g, i, t, < spacebar >, p, u, s, h

-To commit and push the change I made to ListExamples.java to my Github account, I first used the command "git add ListExamples.java", which added the changes I made to ListExamples to the staging area.
+To commit and push the change I made to ListExamples.java to my Github account, I first used the command ```git add ListExamples.java```, which added the changes I made to ListExamples to the staging area.
 This means that, when I commit the changes, it will recognize the changes I made to ListExamples.
-After this, I ran the command "git commit -m "added changes"", which commits (saves) the changes I made to the ListExamples.java file, as well as returning "added changes" as a commit message.
-Finally, I ran the "git push" command, which uploads my local repository content to the Github repository.
+After this, I ran the command ```git commit -m "added changes"```, which commits (saves) the changes I made to the ListExamples.java file, as well as returning "added changes" as a commit message.
+Finally, I ran the ```git push``` command, which uploads my local repository content to the Github repository.
 This pushes the changes I made to the ListExamples.java file to my Github account.